fb-pixel-img

 You can either jot down what you chuck as it happens, or start with a broader list to keep yourself in check.
 Keep a notepad, whiteboard, or chalkboard on the fridge with a list of what’s typically in the icebox and pantry.
 When an item spoils, underline or circle it.
 That mark can make you more likely to remember to use it in the future—or act as a signal to stop buying that particular thing (or so much of it) in the future.

-Refrigerator tips for reducing food waste
+Refrigerator storage methods for food

 Sometimes lowering food waste means changing your habits when handling the food at your disposal—specifically storage and management.
 Here’s a range of tips to keep your fridge prepared for optimal snacking and minimal waste.